syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 #### `workerClusterResources`

 The `workerClusterResources` describes everything required to fulfil the Promise.
 Kratix applies this content on all registered worker clusters.
-For instance with the Jenkins Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.
+For instance with the CI Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.
+If in the future you decide to support other CI tools, you'll need to add the dependencies for them in here.

 #### `xaasRequestPipeline`